-Each year on average, in Colorado, a worker dies on the job every three to four days.
+Each year, on average, in Colorado, a worker dies on the job every three to four days.
 Thousands of other workers are injured on the job or become ill from work-related exposures.
-According to the Colorado Division of Workers’ Compensation work-related deaths increased 8% between 2015-2016 in Colorado.
-Between 2015 and 2016 transportation accidents continued to be the leading cause of Colorado work-related deaths.
-In 2016, according to the Colorado Department of Public Health and Environment, there were a total of 81 fatal work-related injuries.
-48 of the unfortunate deaths, or 59% percent of all work-related deaths, were transportation related.
+According to the Colorado Division of Workers’ Compensation, work-related deaths increased by 8% between 2015-2016 in Colorado.
+Between 2015 and 2016, transportation accidents continued to be Colorado’s leading cause of work-related deaths.
+In 2016, according to the Colorado Department of Public Health and Environment, there were 81 fatal work-related injuries.
+48 of the unfortunate deaths, or 59% of all work-related deaths, were transportation-related.
 33 were straightforward roadway accidents.
 Men accounted for 93% of the 81 deaths in 2016.
 Work-related travel can be hazardous to your health.

 Yes and no. In general, a claimant who is injured while going to or coming from work does not qualify for benefits because such travel is not considered to be a performance of services arising out of and in the course of employment.
 This principle is known as the “going to and from work” rule.
 (Berry’s Coffee Shop, Inc., 161 Colo. at 373, 423 P.2d at 4-5.)
 However, there are many exceptions to this rule to account for varying and unusual circumstances that create a causal connection between the employment and an injury that occurred while the employee was going to and from work.